Meta Executive Sheryl Sandberg Allegedly Used Company Money To Plan Her Wedding

 “She sees herself as someone who has been targeted, been tarred as a woman executive in a way that would not happen to a man.
 Gendered or not, she’s sick of it.”

 However, in reaction to her resignation, CEO Mark Zuckerberg issued a statement saying “Looking forward, I don’t plan to replace Sheryl’s role in our existing structure.
-I’m not sure that would be possible since she’s a superstar who defined the COO role in her own unique way.”7 Transportation Stocks That Can Keep Your Portfolio Moving Forward
+I’m not sure that would be possible since she’s a superstar who defined the COO role in her own unique way.”7 Manufacturing Stocks That Will Overcome Current Difficulties

 .